 ❂ Generous penalty rates for working overtime, weekends and public holidays.

-❂ Personalised Professional Development Plans – creating opportunities for promotion and career progression within the Department of Justice and Regulation and other government agencies
+❂ Personalised Professional Development Plans – creating opportunities for promotion and career progression within the Department of Justice and Community Safety and other government agencies